oekosheri/GB_code/README.md

 # GB_code
 This python package helps you create orthogonal grain boundary supercells for atomistic calculations.
 The code is based on the coincident site lattice (CSL) formulations for cubic materials (sc, bcc, fcc, diamond).
 I intend to extend it to hcp structures soon.
 This code produces a final structure to be read in [LAMMPS](https://lammps.sandia.gov/).
 If you want to run DFT calculations you can use [Ovito](https://ovito.org/index.php/download) to output a POSCAR file from this LAMMPS input structure.

 # Structure
 There are two main scripts: [_csl_generator.py_](./csl_generator.py) and [_gb_generator.py_](./csl_generator.py) which you need to use in this order to produce the final grain boundary (GB) structure.
-In this description I will explain the steps to use the code in the Terminal and I have also attached two _jupyter notebooks_ ([Usage_of_GB_code.ipynb](./Usage_of_GB_code.ipynb), [Dichromatic_pattern_CSL_.ipynb](./Dichromatic_pattern_CSL_.ipynb)) which describe how the code be can be accessed and used in the notebooks by various examples.
+In this README I will explain the steps to use the code in the Terminal and I have also attached two _jupyter notebooks_ ([Usage_of_GB_code.ipynb](./Usage_of_GB_code.ipynb), [Dichromatic_pattern_CSL_.ipynb](./Dichromatic_pattern_CSL_.ipynb)) which describe how the code be can be accessed and used in the notebooks by various examples.
+These notebooks have extra functionality.
+The former is for the general usage of the code and some tips to locate GBs of interest, the latter depicts how CSL construction can be used for different purposes.
 You can use [this link](https://mybinder.org/v2/gh/oekosheri/GB_code/master) for an interactive Jupyter notebook environment provided by Binder. [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/oekosheri/GB_code/master)

 # Usage